edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 ### Configuration
 EdgeX snaps are packaged with default service configuration files.
 In certain cases, few configuration fields are overridden within the snap for snap-specific deployment requirements.

+Changes made to configurations services to be restarted in order for the changes to take effect; the one exception are changes made to configuration items in a service's `[Writable]` section.
+Services that aren't started by default (see [Using the EdgeX snap](#using-the-edgex-snap) section above) *will* pickup any changes made to their config files when started.

 #### Configuration files
 The default configuration files are typically placed at `/var/snap/<snap>/current/config`.
 Upon startup, the server configurations files are uploaded to Consul by default.
-The configuration file can be modified and applied only if the modifications happen before initial startup.
+Once the service starts without errors, the local configurations become obsolete and will no longer be read.
+Any modifications after the initial startup will not be applied.

 #### Configuration registry
 The configurations that are uploaded to Consul can be modified using Consul's UI or [kv REST API](https://www.consul.io/api/kv).
-Changes to configurations are loaded by the service at startup, except for the writable settings which are loaded at runtime.
+Changes to configurations in Consul are loaded by the service at startup.
+If the service has already started, a restart is required to load new configurations.
+Configurations that are in the writable section get loaded not only at startup, but also during the runtime.
+In other words, changes to the writable configurations are loaded automatically without a restart.
 Please refer to the documentation of microservices for details.

 #### Configuration provider snaps
 Most EdgeX snaps have a [content interface](https://snapcraft.io/docs/content-interface) which allows another snap to seed the snap with configuration files.